Parameter-Efficient Fine-Tuning of State Space Models: Details of Sec. : Benchmarking PEFT Methods on SSM-based Models

-Several studies~\citep{hu2023llm,he2021towards} present findings on Transformers, indicating that applying LoRA to linear projection matrices yields performance comparable to or marginally superior to that of attention layers.
-In contrast, our experimental results on SSMs reveal that applying LoRA to linear projection matrices is more effective than applying it to S6 (see Table~\ref{tab:lora}).
+Several studies~\citep{hu2023llm,he2021towards} present findings on Transformers, indicating that applying \lorav{} to linear projection matrices yields performance comparable to or marginally superior to that of attention layers.
+In contrast, our experimental results on SSMs reveal that applying \lorav{} to linear projection matrices is more effective than applying it to S6.
 To elucidate this phenomenon, we examine the influence of updating linear projection matrices on the model's output.